santiRenso/FEGA-onboarding/docs/topics/technical-operational/index.md

   <h5>What did we do?</h5>

   The Swedish node selected <a href="https://www.nature.com/articles/ejhg2017130" target="_blank">SweGen</a> as its first submission pilot project a few years before the federation was officially established.
 This project was chosen because staff at the Swedish ELIXIR node had been engaged in it and because the data was considered a good genomic reference for the Swedish population.<br><br>
   To avoid relying on a single pilot dataset, the node eventually decided to engage with two additional projects.
 At that point, the node had gained a better understanding of what a good pilot project could look like.
 A few candidates were selected among projects that had expressed interest in depositing data at the node.
 Semi-structured interviews were then held with two candidate projects before they were officially selected.
-The local helpdesk team (at the time consisting of only two persons) was responsible for the selection process, but the final decision was made at FEGA node’s management level.<br><br>
+The local helpdesk team (at the time consisting of only two persons) was responsible for the selection process, but the final decision was made at FEGA node's management level.<br><br>

   <h5>What went well?</h5>

   For the semi-structured interview, the local helpdesk team created a questionnaire.
 This allowed the node to collect necessary information before pilots were selected and made it easier to perform the evaluation.
-Asking the questions was in itself a good way to inform the candidates about the node’s expectations.
+Asking the questions was in itself a good way to inform the candidates about the node's expectations.
 The questionnaire included questions related to for example data availability, dataset details (e.g. submission type, file types and file sizes), legal matters (e.g. ethical permit and data processing agreement) and information about people that needed to be involved (e.g. their roles and their availability).<br><br>

   <h5>What could have gone better?</h5>

-  Having a strategy already when selecting the first pilot would probably have made the node’s work more efficient.
+  Having a strategy already when selecting the first pilot would probably have made the node's work more efficient.
 It would also have made it easier for the node to communicate its expectations to the people that represented the candidate projects.
 If we had selected pilots now, we would probably have selected three pilot projects already from the start.<br><br>

   <h5>What did we learn?</h5>

-  Good communication of expectation is key to success.
+  Good communication of expectations is key to success.
 It is also crucial that the people you engage with have the motivation, patience and enough time to dedicate to the work.<br><br>
 </details>
 <br>